Chapter 5. COM Servers

 own unique Registry script file.

 string identifier.
-ATL wizard-created classes use the DECLARE_REGISTRY_RESOURCEID
+ATL wizard-created classes use the DECLARE_REGISTRY_RESOURCEID macro to specify a resource by

 its integer identifier.
-You can use the DECLARE_REGISTRY_RESOURCE
+You can use the DECLARE_REGISTRY_RESOURCE macro to identify a resource by

 its name.